Rjkumarkumawat/advanced-google-dorking/README.md

 ---

 ## 💬 About the Author
 **Rajkumar Kumawat** is a cybersecurity enthusiast passionate about ethical hacking and open-source intelligence.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/rajkumar-kumawat-66072b199/) *(add your real LinkedIn link)*.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/rajkumar-kumawat-66072b199/).